anandku06/GoLearn/notes.md

 ## arrays in Go
 - aggregate datatype used to store multiple datas of same type
 - size also is the type of the array
+- default value is all the default values of the elements
 - due to this the size of an array is fixed because GO is statically-typed, that's the reason it isn't used much
 ```go
     // syntax